Tethered vs Untethered EV Chargers in the UK: 2026 Guide

 The tethered vs untethered decision is about usability and future flexibility, not charging speed or efficiency.
 Tethered chargers suit households that value convenience and charge the same vehicle regularly.
 Untethered chargers suit homes where flexibility, shared use or future change is more likely.
 When people regret this decision, it’s rarely because the charger doesn’t work — it’s because it doesn’t fit how their household evolved.

 In 2026, both tethered and untethered EV chargers are reliable, compliant and widely supported in the UK.
-If you’re unsure which option fits your home, Solar4Good offers obligation-free guidance as part of your EV charger assessment.
-We’ll look at how you park, how you charge and how your setup may evolve, and help you choose what actually works.
+If you are unsure which fits your home, Solar4Good offers obligation-free guidance as part of your EV charger assessment.
+We look at how you park, how you charge and how your setup may evolve, then help you choose what actually works.

 Frequently Asked Questions